What is an Occupational Therapy Assistant?

 - Laboratory information system LIS

-What education is needed to be an Occupational Therapy Assistant?
+Education needed to be an Occupational Therapy Assistant:

 Those thinking about becoming an Occupational Therapy Assistant might also be interested in the following careers: